In a Grove(2021)

-an opera in one act (in progress)
+an opera in two parts

-libretto by: Stephanie Fleischmann
+libretto by Stephanie Fleischmann

 based on the short story by Ryūnosuke Akutagawa

 The Woodcutter/The Outlaw (Luther Harlow)—baritone

 Leona Raines/Leona’s Mother—soprano

 *This part may be performed by a mezzo-soprano as needed.
 In addition, the roles may be split up between 8 singers, especially in the context of University productions.